codeddave/ecom/README.md

 # Techiee

-E-commerce application built with React and Tailwindcss, Integrated paystack for payments
+* E-commerce application built with React and Tailwindcss
+* Leveraged the Context Api for state management
+* Integrated paystack for payments